arkypita/LaserGRBL/README.md

 ### Suggested GCODE Generator

-We suggest to use [Inkscape](https://inkscape.org/) to draw your vector files and vectorize bitmap.
+LaserGRBL has its own image import, but if you need more power we suggest to use [Inkscape](https://inkscape.org/) to draw your vector files and vectorize bitmap.

 Inkscape has two interesting GCODE plugin:
 - [Raster 2 Laser GCode generator](https://github.com/305engineering/Inkscape) for raster engraving